Office Properties Income Trust: $2.4B Office REIT Chapter 11

 | Existing Equity | Cancelled with no distribution |

 Unsecured noteholders receive no cash—only equity in the reorganized company.
-The Equity Rights Offering provides an opportunity to acquire additional shares at a discount, allowing willing creditors to increase their ownership stake in the reorganized entity.
+The Equity Rights Offering provides an opportunity to acquire additional shares at a discount.

 Existing equity holders—OPI's common shareholders—receive nothing.
-Their investment has been entirely extinguished, consistent with the reality that the company's enterprise value is less than its debt.
 Major institutional investors like Vanguard saw their holdings decline by over 88% in value during the year preceding the filing.

 DIP Financing